New face of global finance says no more parties in castles

 In Europe, the IIF is working with consultants Bain on research exploring ways to improve small and medium companies' access to funding and will deliver results its October.

-Adams describes regulation as "front and center" of the IIF's work, stressing the unique status and access the organization brings to bear as the only global voice for the financial industry.
+Adams describes regulation as "front and centre" of the IIF's work, stressing the unique status and access the organisation brings to bear as the only global voice for the financial industry.

 "The Greek workout raised the IIF's profile.
 No matter where I go, people will remember the very visible nature that this institute took during that workout," he said.